Östasiatiska Museet

 Moderna Museet

-Moderna Museet is located on Skeppsholmen in central Stockholm
+Visit us at Skeppsholmen in central Stockholm

 Nationalmuseum

-Welcome to Sweden's museum of art and design
+Welcome to Sweden's Museum of Art and Design

 Livrustkammaren